chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 TECH QUESTION: What is a schema?
 (Optional stretch: How do you update a schema in Rails?)

 PROMPT:
 (Part 1) As I client, I work in the mail room of an office building.
 I need an app that helps me notify individual offices when they receive mail.
 As a developer making the Rails application, what would the schema of my Mail table look like?
-(Open to interpretation - just an exercise in thinking through a problem.)
+(Open to interpretation - just an exercise in thinking through a problem.
+Optional stretch: What data type would each column have?)

 (Part 2) Write an Active Record statement to be executed in the Rails console that will update the office suite/number of one instance in the Mail table.